 Students may fulfil the honours requirement in either of the two honours subjects.
 Usually this subject will be the one in which the student has taken more classes.
-In the HOST programme, completion of the honours thesis (HSTC 4550.06) fulfils the requirement of the honours qualifying examination.
+In the HOST program, completion of the honours thesis (HSTC 4550.06) fulfils the requirement of the honours qualifying examination.

 Students must register for this full-year (one-credit) class, which is normally taken as one-fifth of a regular (five-credit) course load.
 On successful completion of the honour thesis and oral defence, students will also receive their 21st credit which is necessary to graduate with honours.
 Simply, successful completion of HSTC4550.06 gives students both their 20th and 21st credit.
 Only the 20th credit is applied to the student’s GPA.